DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Analysis of DeepOPF

 \subsection{Understanding the AC-OPF Load-Solution Mapping}

-We first recall the definition of set of Lebesgue measure zero in the Euclidean space. \begin{defi} A set $S\subset \mathbb{R}^n$ has Lebesgue measure zero if for every $\epsilon > 0$, $S$ can be covered by a countable family of $n$-cubes, the sum of whose measures is less than $\epsilon$. \end{defi} \rev{Taking 2-dimensional space as example, a set in the space has Lebesgue measure zero means its area is 0; thus empirically a randomly-selected load input lies in the set with zero probability.} We then denote the load input for the AC-OPF problem by $\mathbf{D}:=\left( P_{Di},Q_{Di},i\in \mathcal{N} \right)$ and the reference solution (obtained by the conventional solver) as $\mathbf{X}^{*}:=\left( P^{*}_{Gi},Q^{*}_{Gi},|V^{*}_i|,\theta^{*}_i,i\in \mathcal{N} \right)$.
-Let the AC-OPF load-solution mapping be $f^*(\cdot)$, i.e., $\mathbf{X}^{*}=f^*\left( \mathbf{D} \right)$.
-Without loss of generality, we focus on the one-dimension output case in the follows discussion, i.e., $f^*(\cdot)$ is a scalar. \footnote{To extend the results for mapping with one-dimensional output to the mapping with multi-dimensional outputs, we can apply the results for one-dimensional output multiple times, and combine them to get the one for multi-dimension output.} The following lemma characterizes the continuity of $f^*(\cdot)$. \begin{lemma} Assumed the load input domain is compact, then $f^*(\cdot)$ is continuous and its Hessian exists, except for a set of Lebesgue measure zero.
+Let $f^*(\cdot)$ denote the mapping from the load, denoted by $\mathbf{D}:=\left( P_{Di},Q_{Di},i\in \mathcal{N} \right)$, to the optimal solution of the AC-OPF problem, denoted by $\mathbf{X}^{*}:=\left( P^{*}_{Gi},Q^{*}_{Gi},|V^{*}_i|,\theta^{*}_i,i\in \mathcal{N} \right)$.
+Noted that the AC-OPF problem may have multiple optimal solutions for a given load input and in general $f^*(\cdot)$ may be a set of mappings and $\mathbf{X}^{*}$ may be a set of optimal solutions.
+Here we abuse the notation a bit to ease the following discussions.
+Before proceeding, we recall the definition of set of Lebesgue measure zero. \begin{defi} A set $S\subset \mathbb{R}^n$ has Lebesgue measure zero if for every $\epsilon > 0$, $S$ can be covered by a countable family of $n$-cubes, the sum of whose measures is less than $\epsilon$. \end{defi} Taking 2-dimensional space as example, a set in the space has Lebesgue measure zero means its area is 0; thus a randomly-selected load input lies in the set with zero probability.
+The following theorem gives a useful observation on the smoothness of $f^*(\cdot)$ when the optimal solution is unique.

-\end{lemma} Lemma~\ref{lem3} implies that $f^*(\cdot)$ is differentiable while may have zero-measure discontinuities, which distinguishes it from the common continuous function studied in previous literature~\cite{HORNIK1991251}.
-Specifically, discontinuities are likely to exist where the feasible region changes, as shown in empirical observation in~\cite{535692}.
-For such a mapping that with zero-measure discontinuities, we show that DNN can still approximate it arbitrarily well.